-Important Note for 2021-22: The NJDOE received federal waivers that waived certain assessment and accountabilityrelated requirements for the 2019-20 and 2020-21 school years.
+Important Note for 2021-22: The NJDOE received federal waivers that waived certain assessment and accountability-related requirements for the 2019-20 and 2020-21 school years.
 As a result, proficiency, growth, and progress toward English language proficiency data is not available for 2019-20 or 2020-21 and chronic absenteeism data is not available for 2019-20.
 The growth measure used for 2021-22 is an alternate measure used because median student growth percentiles were not available for 2021-22.
 The NJDOE plans to resume reporting median student growth percentiles in 2022-23.
 As data over the last three years was impacted by the pandemic in various ways, the NJDOE recommends caution in comparing data from year to year.

 ESSA Acountability Indicator 2019-20 2020-21 2021-22

-ELA Proficiency 71.5%
+ELA Proficiency 64.6%

-Math Proficiency 66.7%
+Math Proficiency 64.7%

-ELA Growth 66
+ELA Growth 52

-Math Growth 100
+Math Growth 99

 4-Year Graduation Rate†

 5-Year Graduation Rate†

-Progress toward English Language Proficiency 67.2%
+Progress toward English Language Proficiency 66.7%

-Chronic Absenteeism 3.6% 8.3%
+Chronic Absenteeism 5.6% 15.3%

-† This table shows the most recent graduation rate for reference the prior year's graduation rate. e, but accountability calo culations for a g iven year use
+[†] This table shows the most recent graduation rate for reference, but accountability calculations for a given year use the prior year's graduation rate.

-Report Key: Data is not displayed in order to protect student privacy Accountability calculations require 20 or more students N No Data is available to display † This indicates a table specific note,see note below table
+- Data is not displayed in order to protect student privacy - Accountability calculations require 20 or more students - N No Data is available to display - † This indicates a table specific note,see note below table